Restaurants in Prague

 U Fleku has been in the heart of Prague for 500 years, and offers the chance to soak up some history along with the tasty brew and hearty Czech meals on offer.
 Tours of the brewery are available, and there is often cabaret entertainment.
 Those wanting to dine should make a reservation.
 Recommended are the house goulash and beer-flavoured cheese on toast.
 Open daily from 10am to 11pm.

 Address: Kremencova 11

 King Solomon Strictly Kosher Restaurant

-One of Prague's only truly Kosher restaurants, King Solomon runs under the supervision of the Orthodox Council of Kaschrus with dining hours that strictly adhere to the Sabbath.
-With 12 booths huddled under an industrial-looking atrium, this restaurant is not big on ambience, but the authentic Kosher food is a must.
-Diners can choose from a variety of fresh vegetable and meat dishes such as vegetable béchamel and stuffed roast quail.
+One of Prague's only truly Kosher restaurants, King Solomon offers authentic traditional Jewish cuisine from Eastern and Central Europe.
 Selections of Israeli, American, and Moravian kosher wines are on offer and the restaurant prides itself on a Frankovka red from the Aaron Günsberger Moravian cellars in Rakvice.
 Open Sunday to Thursday for lunch and dinner.
-Friday dinners and Saturday lunch by arrangement only.
+Friday dinner and Saturday lunch by arrangement only.
 Bookings advisable.

 Become our Prague Travel Expert

 We are looking for contributors for our Prague travel guide.
 If you are a local, a regular traveller to Prague or a travel professional with time to contribute and answer occasional forum questions, please contact us.